kb-dk/repository-mirror/INSTALL.md

 config_secret.xml
 ```

-and edit it under that name that name.
+and edit it under that name that name (if your software developers don't provide one for you).
 As of writing this, the file [looks like this](CONFIG.md)

 Before building you can run